Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/1_Jetson_Nano_Basic_Lesson.md

 <img class="common_img" src="../_static/media/chapter_1_1/section_3/media/image20.png" style="width:500px" />

 13. After the first use of Jetson board, it can be directly controlled via remote tool.
-For the remote control, please refer to the material in " **[1.1 Jetson Nano Basic Lesson/ 1.1.7 Remote Desktop Configuration and Usage]()**".
+For the remote control, please refer to the material in " **[1.1.7 Remote Desktop Configuration and Usage](#anchor_1_1_7)**".

 ### 1.1.4 Jetson Nano System and Desktop Introduction